Infections after Dental Implant Surgery: Causes & Treatments

 What Can Cause Peri-implantitis?

-There are several factors that can contribute to tooth implant infections, including:
+Several factors can contribute to tooth implant infections, including:

 Some common tooth implant infection symptoms can include: